erikvanzijst/django-social-auth/doc/backends/bitbucket.rst

 ^^^^^^^^^
 Bitbucket works similar to Twitter (OAuth).

-- Register a new application by emailing ``support@bitbucket.org`` with an application name and a bit of a description,
+- Create an OAuth consumer key and secret on your account settings page under OAuth.
+Bitbucket provides detailed documentation: https://confluence.atlassian.com/display/BITBUCKET/OAuth+on+Bitbucket#OAuthonBitbucket-Step1.CreateanOAuthkeyandsecret

 - Fill ``Consumer Key`` and ``Consumer Secret`` values in the settings::